-Florida Statutes section 306.003(75), defines a vehicle as every device, in, upon, or by which any person or property transported or drawn upon a highway.
+To begin with, Florida Statutes section 306.003(75), defines a vehicle as every device, in, upon, or by which any person or property transported or drawn upon a highway.
 Except devices used exclusively upon stationary rails or tracks.
-They define a bicycle as “every vehicle propelled solely by human power, and every motorized bicycle propelled by a combination of human power and an electric motor helper.”
+Thus, they define a bicycle as every vehicle propelled solely by human power.
+And, every motorized bicycle propelled by a combination of human power and an electric motor helper.
 Pursuant to this definition, Florida courts have held bicycles to be vehicles.
 Bicyclists have the right to share the road with motorists.
 In addition, they must also follow the same laws as motorists too.
 Those laws include the prohibition against driving under the influence of alcohol, drugs or any combination of the two.

 - A man on an expressway riding a horse.

 - Someone driving a riding mower home from the neighborhood liquor store.

 In California, police have already arrested someone for causing an accident while DUI on a scooter.

 They can find you guilty of driving under the influence (DUI) operating a vehicle with a BAC of .08 or higher.
 Yet, if a person operates a vehicle with impaired normal faculties the law can find them guilty of DUI.
 Thus, evidence of impairment might be in the form of a police officer’s observations or admissions by the operator.
 As well as, alcohol or drugs found upon a lawful search.
 These laws apply to conventional or electric bicycles and scooters too.